-Participation in the FaRS sub-activity is voluntary and clients may exit the service at a time they choose or as agreed with the service provider.
-There is an expectation that client information is updated accordingly in the Data Exchange.
-In addition, there is an expectation that FaRS providers, when delivering direct services to clients, will ensure that these clients have adequate alternative supports in place should they require them.
+Participation in the CaPS activity is voluntary and clients may exit the service at a time they choose or as agreed with the service provider.
+There is an expectation that client information is updated accordingly in the data collection system.
+In addition, there is an expectation that service providers, when delivering direct services to individuals, will ensure that these clients have adequate alternative supports in place should they require them.
 This may include additional support they are referred to, family supports and strategies developed to support their needs.